 If you both are able to agree to slightly different terms (in light of the COVID-19 pandemic), consider getting the changes in writing.
 One way to do this is have a mediator or attorney draft a document outlining the amended temporary schedule (or permanent if you agree on continuing these changes).

-If you’re having a difficult time navigating custody with your co-parent, remember that there is help available.
+If you’re having a difficult time Navigating Custody and Co-parenting During COVID-19, remember that there is help available.
 Call Jacobson Family Law to speak to a professional about options to get you on the same page.